Nkonovalenko/GoAI/README.md

 I'm very excited with how the AI has been improving thus far in my journey.
 At first the AI played only random moves, but I believe that I am close to completing a neural network that trains on high level player games.
 I have realized that currently my laptop is bottlenecking the training of my CNN, so I am currently requesting approval for an AWS EC2 instance where I would be able to take advantage of TensorFlow's GPU acceleration.

 The request for an AWS EC2 instance has been approved.
 I will be using a Deep Learning Ubuntu AMI, specifically a p2.xlarge instance.
+P2's have 4 vCPU's, 31 GiB memory, and support TensorFlow GPU acceleration.

 # Currently Implemented:
 - Classes to handle the GameState, Game, Board, Player, Move, Point